ekekekkek/Amazon-Sales-DB/README.md

 ## Dataset Overview

-This project uses the Amazon Sales DB dataset from Kaggle, which contains comprehensive product and review information.
+This project uses the Amazon Sales DB dataset from Kaggle, which may include unrealistic values.

 ### Data Schema